 Join our South Downs Way Off-Road Event Facebook page in order to hear about any updates as well as have an opportunity to chat and share training and fundraising tips and stories with your fellow participants.

-Join our Strava club to communicate with fellow participants and share training distances, routes and times ahead of the big day.
+If you're on Strava, make sure you tick you're attending the event in our Strava club in order to communicate with fellow participants and share training distances, routes and times ahead of the big day.

 You're a Heart Rider - spread the word

 Signing up for this challenge is no mean feat and we want you to tell all your friends and family just what you're doing and why.
 To help you spread the word we've created a range of social media profile pictures for you to use.
 Choose your favourite, upload it and start telling everyone what it means to be a Heart Rider.
 Don't forget to include a link to your JustGiving page.

 Our events cannot happen without the help of our fantastic volunteers.
 If you would like to help out in the lead up to this event or on event day then please get in touch with us and we will send you more information.

 ||Event finish.
 All riders must have completed the ride by this time.

 You will be set off in small waves.
 All participants will receive a safety briefing before starting the event.

 In order to ensure your safety and support throughout the route, we have a series of cut-off times during the day.
 These are all available on the route map, but include 3pm at Washington (52 miles), 4:30pm at Devil's Dyke (65 miles) and 9pm at the finish line.
 If you are unable to reach the designated point by the specified time we will discuss your options with you on the day, these may include offering you a lift to a point further along the route, if possible.